marcoverpas/EAEPE_summer_school_2024/README.md

 Behavioural equations draw inspiration from the works of [Dafermos, Nikolaidi, and Galanis (2016, 2018)](https://define-model.org/).
 The main code of Model ECO-IO-PC is available [here](https://github.com/marcoverpas/EAEPE_summer_school_2024/blob/main/eaepe_eco_model.R).
 New variables and coefficients are defined between line 88 and line 125.
 The blocks providing the additional equations for the ecosystem are those included between line 252 and 333.

-Firstly, extraction of matter and waste are modelled.
+Firstly, extractions of matter and waste are modelled.

 *Equation (`20`)* - Production of *material goods*: